-GSO38 space stations in the fixed-satellite service (FSS) operating in the frequency band 12.75-13.25 GHz (Earth-to-space), taking into account the provisions of Appendix 30B (nationally planned and pre-coordinated utilisation) of the RR, in order to respond to an increased need for broadband inflight and maritime connectivity where only satellite infrastructure exists.
+13.25 GHz (Earth-to-space), taking into account the provisions of Appendix 30B (nationally planned and pre-coordinated utilisation) of the RR, in order to respond to an increased need for broadband inflight and maritime connectivity where only satellite infrastructure exists.

-For the operation of earth stations on aircraft, the conditions as outlined in ECC Decision (19)0439 should be taken into account in order to protect the existing services allocated in this frequency band.
+For the operation of earth stations on aircraft, the conditions as outlined in ECC Decision (19)04 should be taken into account in order to protect the existing services allocated in this frequency band.
 Sharing studies will be conducted in ITU-R to ensure protection of the Earth exploration-satellite (active) service and space research service (active) in the adjacent band 13.25-13.75 GHz band, as it is to be used by the European Copernicus satellite system.
-In accordance with analysis conducted by ESA and EUMETSAT40, the protection of EESS (active) instruments on-board the Copernicus satellites in the adjacent band 13.25-13.75 GHz from earth stations on aircraft and vessels in the band 12.75-13.25 GHz is not expected to be an issue.
+In accordance with analysis conducted by ESA and EUMETSAT, the protection of EESS (active) instruments on-board the Copernicus satellites in the adjacent band 13.25-13.75 GHz from earth stations on aircraft and vessels in the band 12.75-13.25 GHz is not expected to be an issue.

 Space and satellite communications can also improve connectivity for Europe's digital society and economy.
-European electronic communication policy aims to deliver broadband connectivity to European citizens including while they are travelling as outlined in the EC Communications A Europe fit for the digital age 41.
+European electronic communication policy aims to deliver very high broadband connectivity to European citizens including while they are travelling as outlined in the EC Communications "A Europe fit for the digital age" and "Europe Digital Decade".
 Earth stations in motion would contribute to that goal.

-In accordance with European space policy42, satellites can provide cost-effective solutions in particular to connect assets and people in remote and offshore areas, or as part of future 5G networks, where numerous applications and services using data collected from space will also require uninterrupted connectivity.
-This agenda item supports establishment of a harmonized regulatory environment for earth stations in motion.
+In accordance with European space policy, satellites can provide cost-effective solutions in particular to connect assets and people in remote and offshore areas, or as part of future 5G networks, where numerous applications and services using data collected from space will also require uninterrupted connectivity.
+This Agenda Item supports establishment of a harmonized regulatory environment for earth stations in motion.